hookkl21/hookkl21/README.md

 ### 🔭 I’m currently working on:

-- Creating the project in order to sharpen my skill set for frontend development
+- Creating projects in order to sharpen my skill set for frontend development
+- Currently I am working on creating the blog website

 ### 🌱 I’m currently learning: